Every 100 seconds a child dies of an AIDS related illness and another becomes diagnosed with HIV.

 3.4 million children under 15 are living with HIV

 320,000 children were diagnosed with HIV every day in 2019

 110,000 children died of AIDS related diseases in 2019

-Children can become infected in their earliest years through pregnancy, breastfeeding, or childbirth.
-They can also get HIV by being married off at young ages or even injecting drugs.
+Children can become diagnosed with HIV in their earliest years through pregnancy, breastfeeding, or childbirth.
+They can also contract HIV by being married off at young ages or even injecting drugs.

 Over 25 million children under 18 have been orphaned by AIDS.

 Eight out of every 10 children in the world whose parents have died of AIDS live in sub-Saharan Africa.

 At 2, Mpho lost her parents.
 At 3, she was diagnosed with HIV.
 By 4, she could have been homeless.
 Mpho lives in Lesotho, Southern Africa, where 1 in 4 adults has HIV.
 A whole generation of parents has died of HIV/AIDS, leaving more than 100,000 orphans.